ubc/profile-cct/readme.txt

 The plugin will generate pages for individual profiles as well as for lists of people.

+= Archive Pages =

+By default you can see a list of profiles at example.com/your-site-path/person

+To display filtering/searching controls on the archive page you'll need to modify your taxonomy.php template and archive.php (or archive-profile_cct.php) in your theme folder and include the line <?php do_action("profile_cct_display_archive_controls"); ?> where you want the controls to appear.
+The plugin will function fine without this but it won't be as easy for your users to search/filter/browse profiles.

 For further flexibility you can use the [profilelist] and [profile] shortcodes to display profiles anywhere on a site.

 = [profilelist] shortcode =